All things: Directing and music

 The meditation scene required clips from previous episodes to appear in flashback.
 Initially, Paul Rabwin and the special effects crew arranged the necessary scenes and placed them in animated bubbles.
 However, the crew was unhappy with the bubbles and felt that they were too "hokey", so they adopted a more standard slit-scan effect.
 In order to create the sequence of Scully visualizing Waterston's heart condition, Nicolas Surovy had to lie naked on a platform surrounded by a blue screen.
-A sphere on his chest was matched via motion control as a marker for a prosthetic beating heart that was crafted and filmed separately.
-The two shots were then combined.
+A shot of a prosthetic beating heart was then crafted and filmed separately, and via motion control, the two shots were combined into a composite whole.

 Anderson wanted to include "The Sky Is Broken", a song from Moby's 1999 album Play in the episode, as she felt that the song's lyrics "fit with [the] idea that was unfolding for the script".
 Anderson crafted the first shot after the opening credits, which involved Scully getting ready while water dripped from a sink, to create a "continuation of sound, rhythmic sound", because it was important to the show's musical aspect.
 Anderson and series composer Mark Snow worked together in post-production; after filming, she sent Snow several CDs of music and asked him for compositions that were similar in style and feel.
 A certain melody that the two worked on later became "Scully's Theme", which was not broadcast until the eighth season episode "Within". "all things" also featured the use of the gong, an instrument that Anderson called "very Tibetan" and "appropriate for this episode".